ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 # Use Immutable Object Storage

-Immutable Object Storage preserves electronic records in a WORM (Write-Once-Read-Many), non-erasable and non-rewritable manner.
-Data can be protected from any modification or deletion for days, years, or even indefinitely.
-It's even possible to permanently store files that can never be altered.
-Retention policies are set at the bucket level, and apply to all objects stored in a bucket.
+Immutable Object Storage allows client(s) to preserve electronic records and maintain data integrity in a WORM (Write-Once-Read-Many), non-erasable and non-rewritable manner until the end of their retention period and the removal of any legal holds.
+This feature can be used by any client(s) having the need for long term data retention in their environment, including but not limited to organizations in the following industries:

+ * Financial
+ * Healthcare
+ * Media content archives
+ * Those who are looking to prevent privileged modification or deletion of objects or documents

-Typically retention policies are used by organizations that deal with financial records management, such as broker-dealer transactions, who can have need to retain this data in a non-rewritable and non-erasable format.
+The underlying feature capabilities can also be used by organizations that deal with financial records management, such as broker-dealer transactions, and may have need to retain the objects in a rewritable and non-erasable format.

 Immutable Object Storage is available in certain regions only, See [Integrated Services](/docs/services/cloud-object-storage/basics/services.html#service-availability) for details.
 It also requires a Standard pricing plan.
 See [pricing](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage) for details.
 {:note}